 Many of these more serious ambiguities are present in real programming languages.
-We will briefly analise ambiguities in two of these cases: the C programming language type definition ambiguity and the indentation ambiguity in Haskell.
+We will briefly analise ambiguities in two of these cases:

-Haskell mailing list.
+3 During the development of this project, such an extension was pre-announced in the Haskell mailing list.
 Although, and still today, the tool is not publicly available.